What Does a Pharmacist Do? Job Duties, Salary, and More

 Teaching customers how to take their medicine safely and effectively

+Providing basic health advice on topics like stress management, nutrition, quitting smoking, and other lifestyle changes

-You might consider a few types of pharmacists as you earn your pharmaceutical degree.
+There are a few types of pharmacists you might consider as you earn your pharmacist degree.
 Take a look at the chart below:

 |Type of pharmacist